- Follow the progress of our first project -- Turtle Sense

 Who we are

-As we discuss how this website should be organized, and how projects should be organized, we are using a project that is already underway as a prototype.
-The prototype project -- called Turtle Sense is aimed at helping people coexist with sea turtles on the Outer Banks of North Carolina.
-Currently when sea turtle nests are found, the nests are monitored via daily visual inspection and an entire section of beach from the nest to the ocean is fenced off by the National Park Service, sometimes for many weeks, when the eggs might hatch.
+As we discuss how this website should be organized and how projects should be organized, we are using a project that is already underway as a prototype.
+The prototype project called Turtle Sense is aimed at helping people coexist with sea turtles on the Outer Banks of North Carolina.
+Currently when sea turtle nests are found, the nests are monitored via daily visual inspection and an entire section of beach from the nest to the ocean is fenced off by the National Park Service (NPS), sometimes for many weeks, when the eggs might hatch.
 This makes it difficult for people to enjoy many activities along the beaches.
-The project is building a system to monitor sea turtle nests so that the National Park Service will know much more precisely -- within a day or two -- when the eggs will hatch.
+The project is building a system to monitor sea turtle nests so that the National Park Service will know much more precisely--within a day or two--when the eggs will hatch.
 If we are successful, the beaches will be blocked for a much shorter time.
 In addition, the information about hatching nests will be made public so that the local area can develop ecotourism while helping to raise the awareness of the plight of sea turtles.
 It is a win-win-win-win-win scenario.
-Good for visitors to Cape Hatteras National Seashore, good for people who access the beach via off-read vehicles, good for the National Park Service, good for the local economy, and good for the sea turtles.
+Good for visitors to Cape Hatteras National Seashore, good for people who access the beach via off-road vehicles, good for the National Park Service, good for the local economy, and good for the sea turtles.

-The people involved in the Sea Turtle project are varied.
-There are biologists, engineers, computer network specialists, etc...
-There are workers from the National Park Service, the private sector, and retirees.
+The people involved in the Sea Turtle Project are varied.
+There are biologists, engineers, computer network specialists, etc. There are workers from the National Park Service, the private sector, and retirees.
 Many of the people became involved because they were friends of other people involved.
-Those people called on their own networks of friends and associates to help out, and some are even friends of friends of friend of friends.
+Those people called on their own networks of friends and associates to help out, and some are even friends of friends of friends of friends.

 All the work involved in the Sea Turtle project will be free to use for anyone who wants to use it to help protect sea turtles all over the world.
 The results can also be adapted for other uses as long as the results are also free for anyone to use ((CC BY-SA 4.0).)
 Any new hardware created will be patent free.
 All software will be open-source.
 All data collected will be available to researchers world-wide.

 We hope that we can identify more situations where a simple application of off-the-shelf technology can create win-win solutions to pressing problems.
-We want to identify those problems which are ignored by governments because there is no powerful constituency pushing for action, or ignored by the market-place because there is little or no money to be made.
+We want to identify those problems that are ignored by governments because there is no powerful constituency pushing for action or that are ignored by the market-place because there is little or no money to be made.

 Things we need: